I have a question about a recipe. Help!

 What are the calories and/or nutrition facts for this recipe?
 Weight Watcher’s points?

 There are online tools that can calculate this information for you.
 I do not include this information because I like to savor and enjoy my food instead of reducing it to a number or percentage.
 However, I do understand some people require this information for their diet and I suggest Google, it’s your best friend!

 Since early 2010 I have been using a Canon Rebel XSi and a 50mm f/1.8 lens* which is a super affordable and versatile lens.
 UPDATE: As of January 2013 I now use a Canon Rebel T4i* for both my photos and videos.
 I also now use an 18-55mm f/3.5-5.6 lens* (which came with my T4i) and 55-250mm f/4.0-5.6 lens*.

 Feel free to use any of my photos as long as you do not alter them and you give credit with a link back to my blog and the post from which the image originated.

 Can I use your recipe on my blog?

 Yes!
 A link back to my blog as the source of the recipe and, if the recipe is adapted from another source, a link to that original source.
-Please do not include my photos unless you have my permission.

 Can I pin your posts on Pinterest?